Williams family of Hastings, Avoca Avenue

 Jane was the second daughter of Thomas Crozier, solicitor of James’s Terrace,

-Clonsheagh and Seafield.
+Clonskeagh and Seafield.
 He retired on pension in 1884.
 They lived at Hastings

 on Avoca Avenue from 1893.
-George died at Hastings on 30 Sep 1912 and was
+George died at Hastings on 30 Sep 1912 and is

 buried at Mount Jerome with his mother and sister.
 George left 13K in personal

-They had no issue.
-Jane left 6K in personal estate and her executor was her
+6k in personal estate and her executor was her sister Marian Crozier.

 2 Mary Jane Williams born 8 Mar 1829 died a spinster 12 Feb 1874 at 8